h1z1z1h16584/completeDiscordQuest/README.md

 3. **Run the Installer**:
    - Double-click **`Run Update.bat`**
-   - The script will:
+   - The script will automatically:
      - Find your Vencord installation
      - Copy the plugin to `src/userplugins/completeDiscordQuest/`
      - Build Vencord with the plugin
      - Inject into Discord
+     - Restart Discord

 4. **Enable the Plugin**:
-   - Restart Discord completely (close from system tray)
    - Go to **Settings → Vencord → Plugins**
    - Search for **completeDiscordQuest** and enable it